cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 organization: test-org
 </pre>

-As the help text indicates, there are no spaces for 'test-org', create one with the create-space command;
+As the help text indicates, there are no spaces for 'test-org', create one with the `create-space` command:

 <pre class="terminal">
-$ cf create-space development
+~/cf$ cf create-space development
 Creating space development...
 OK
 Adding you as a manager...
 OK
 Adding you as a developer...
 OK
 </pre>

-Tell cf to target the space by using the 'target' command with the --ask-space switch
+Tell cf to target the space by using the 'target' command with the `--ask-space` switch:

 <pre class="terminal">
-$ cf target --ask-space
+~/cf$ cf target --ask-space
 Switching to space development...
 OK

 target: http://ccng.cloud.xxxxxx.xx